Tutorial: Downgrade Access Server

 When you perform an in-place upgrade of Access Server, it automatically makes backups of the SQLite3 database files containing the pre-upgrade configuration, which it stores in the /usr/local/openvpn_as/etc/backup/ directory with timestamps.

-Access Server also makes automatic backups when performing a downgrade.
+Access Server also automatically backs up during a downgrade.
 Ensure you restore the backup set Access Server automatically created when you upgraded it.
-Be careful not to use the backup set automatically created when you downgrade.
-Usually, this means you should restore the second newest backup when performing a downgrade operation.
+Be careful not to use the backup set created during the downgrade.
+Usually, this means you should restore the second-most recent backup when downgrading.

-As your final step, verify that Access Server works, and your clients connect successfully.
+As your final step, verify that Access Server is working and that your clients are connecting successfully.

 Review the logs to see that Access Server starts up correctly.